 Deciding to build your family through adoption can be a daunting process.
 Do you pursue domestic, international, or foster care adoption?
-Whatever your path, the questions of who can adopt, who can be adopted, how to adopt, and how to afford adoption, remains the same.
+Whatever your path, the questions of who can adopt, who can be adopted, how to adopt, and how to afford adoption, remain the same.
 If you live in the Lone Star State, here is everything you need to know about adopting a child in Texas.

 Where to Begin

 The first step in building your family through adoption is to choose which type of adoption is right for you.
-In Texas there are three types of adoption possible: domestic, international, and foster.
+In Texas, there are three types of adoption possible: domestic, international, and foster.
 For families interested in adopting a child in Texas through domestic adoption, prospective adoptive parents must be 21 years or older, be in good mental and physical health, and able to provide a financially stable home.
 Applicants may be single or married, though many agencies list a minimum of two to three years of marriage.
 Prospective adoptive parents will work either with an agency or a facilitator to match with a birth mother.
 Families interested in international adoption must meet country requirements for age, marital status, health, and financial means.
 Children available for intercountry adoption are typically special needs and range from a few months old to 18 years of age.
 Sibling groups are possible depending on the country of choice.
 Interested in fostering to adopt?
 There are approximately 30,000 children in the Texas foster care system, 25% of whom are available for adoption.
 For adoption from foster care, the requirements to adopt are similar to those with domestic adoption, and the children available for placement range from infants to 18 with sibling groups possible.

 Finding a Professional